Babri Masjid: Title cases verdict

-A land title case on the site was lodged in the Allahabad High Court, the verdicts of which was pronounced on 30 September 2010.
+A land title case on the site was lodged in the Allahabad High Court, the verdict of which was pronounced on 30 September 2010.
 In their verdict, the three judges of The Allahabad High Court ruled that the 2+3/4 acre of Ayodhya land be divided into three parts, with one-third going to the Ram Lalla or Infant Lord Rama represented by the Hindu Maha Sabha for the construction of the Ram temple, one-third going to the Islamic Uttar Pradesh Sunni Central Waqf Board and the remaining one-third going to Nirmohi Akhara, a Hindu religious denomination.
 While the three-judge bench was not unanimous that the disputed structure was constructed after demolition of a temple, it did agree that a temple or a temple structure predated the mosque at the same site.
 The excavations by the Archaeological Survey of India were heavily used as evidence by the court that the predating structure was a massive Hindu religious building.

-The five judges Supreme Court bench heard the title dispute cases from August to October 2019.
-The Court observed that archaeological evidence from the Archaeological Survey of India shows that the Babri Masjid was constructed on a "structure", whose architecture was distinctly indigenous and non-Islamic.
+The five judge Supreme Court bench heard the title dispute cases from August to October 2019.
+The Court observed that archaeological evidence from ASI shows that the Babri Masjid was constructed on a "structure", whose architecture was distinctly indigenous and non-Islamic.
+The court concluded that no evidence was found that the structure was specifically demolished for the construction of the Babri Masjid.
 On 9 November 2019, the Supreme Court ordered the land to be handed over to a trust to build the Hindu temple.
-It also ordered the government to give an alternative 5 acre plot to the Uttar Pradesh Sunni Central Waqf Board to build a mosque, which the government allotted in Dhannipur, Ayodhya.
+It also ordered the government to allot an alternative 5 acre plot to the Uttar Pradesh Sunni Central Waqf Board to build a mosque, which the government allotted in Dhannipur, Ayodhya.
+As of September 2024, construction of the new mosque had not commenced.